Profxbaba/AirBnB_clone/README.md

 # AirBnB Project

-AirBnB is an online platform for where tourists can get affordable homes for vacation purposes.
-The AirBnB project is aimed at building a clone of the AirBnB platform, to teach the fundamental of software engineering and web application development.
+AirBnB is an online platform where tourists can get affordable homes for vacation purposes.
+The AirBnB project is aimed at building a clone of the AirBnB platform, to teach the fundamentals of software engineering and web application development.

 ## AirBnB Project - The console